EE209AS/CarSketcher/README.md

   - Button to capture the image for sketcher
   - Image on the web page to show what will draw on the paper
   - Button to control the car start find the paper and approach it
   - Button to start drawing on the paper

+#### Vehicle

+* Add car control
+  - go straight
+  - stop
+  - left
+  - right
+  - Capture the image to draw
+  - start find paper
+  - start drawing

+* Send back the car feedback status
+* Send back the image to draw
+* Send back the video

+#### Backend
+* Update the algorithm to find corners
+* ...